 Step 5: Fill and Seal the Jars

-Wipe the rim of each jar with a damp dishcloth to ensure a clean seal.
+Wipe the jar rims clean with a damp cloth to remove any drips—this is essential for a proper seal.